data-integrations/database-delta-plugins/sqlserver-delta-plugins/docs/sqlserver-cdcSource.md

 Run following query to make sure your table has CDC assess.
 ```
 -- =========
--- Verify the user of the connector have access, this query should not have empty result
+-- Verify the user (you specify in the replicator to connect to the source DB) has access, this query should not have empty result
 -- =========

 EXEC sys.sp_cdc_help_change_data_capture